cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   counterpartyVersion: string) {
   // only unordered channels allowed abortTransactionUnless(order === ORDERED)
-  // validate port format
+  // validate port ID
-  abortTransactionUnless(validateControllerPortParams(portIdentifier))
+  abortTransactionUnless(portIdentifier === "interchain-account")
+  // only allow channels to be created on host chain if the counteparty port ID
+  // is in the expected controller portID format. abortTransactionUnless(validateControllerPortParams(counterpartyPortIdentifier))
   // assert that version is expected format `ics27-1.interchain-account-address` abortTransactionUnless(validateVersion(version))
   // assert that the counterparty version is `ics27-1`